kyranjamie/ComicSansEverywhere/README.md

 A simple JavaScript [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet) allowing you to change your favourite websites to Comic Sans!

 ## Instructions
-Create a new bookmark in your browser of choice, preferably on the toolbar.
+Create a new bookmark in your browser, preferably on the toolbar.
 Inside the URL or Location field, paste the code from [ComicSansEverywhere.js](ComicSansEverywhere.js).

 And there you go, simply click on the bookmark and change every website to your favourite font.

 ## About

-Changes font on every element to have font style of Comic Sans MS (or Chalkboard as a fall back).
-This is largly as a piss take, although I maintain that (somewhere) it may have some practical use.
+Adds an inline attribute on every element to have font style of Comic Sans MS (or Chalkboard as a fall back).
+This was largly as a piss take, although I maintain that (somewhere) it may have some practical use.

-I've seen [other bookmarklets](http://comicsansit.com/) doing the exact same as this, but with a jQuery dependency.
+[Other bookmarklets](http://comicsansit.com/) do the exact same as this, but unnecessarily loading jQuery first.